 1. Clothes and Gear

-This is kind of an obvious one, but you must bring the necessary clothes and gearOpens in a new tab. that you’ll be comfortable in while biking.
+This is kind of an obvious one, but you must bring the necessary clothes and gear that you’ll be comfortable in while biking.
 This means bringing breathable athletic wear including underwear, shorts, shirts, socks, and whatever else.
 You will also want to bring warm things to sleep in at night.

 You should prepare for all kinds of weather, including sun and rain.
 Bring something to keep you dry if it starts to rain because biking in the rain isn’t very fun.
 You should also, above all else, bring safety gear.
 Knee and elbow pads are handy for keeping yourself free from bangs and scrapes.
 You need to wear a helmet to keep your head safe and biking gloves so you don’t get blisters.